casemiromjm/casemiromjm.github.io/README.md

-That's my very first project using web applications and I decided to make it more like a curriculum for me
+# Description

+This is a project I created as a curriculum/presentation site.
+It is constructed using only HTML and CSS, but I look forward to implementing some JavaScript in the future.

+In the [deprecated/](/deprecated/) directory, there are some HTML files that I considered using but decided against to make the site cleaner.